mindstix-labs/qa-automation-accelerator/README.md

 7. Save.
 8. Go to Job page.
 Build the job.
 Keep default parameters if asked.
 9. Once the job is complete, go to the specific build page.
 You would see **Cucumber reports** menu.
 Click to see report.
+10. For email triggers to work from Jenkins, you will need to change the target email address in Script (Jenkinsfile-minimal or whichever you pick in Script path above).

 # Detailed Instructions
 > Refer [readme.txt](https://github.com/mindstix-labs/selenium-accelerator/blob/master/readme.txt)